nanichintu/nanichintu/README.md

 ## 📈 Current Focus

-I’m focused on expanding my skills in modern front-end frameworks and exploring new technologies to enhance my development toolkit further.
+I am dedicated to expanding my expertise in modern front-end frameworks and continuously exploring new technologies to enhance my development toolkit.

 ## 💬 Reach Out